AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 * Modified algorithms of adding ads;
 * Added filters/extensions from third-party developers;
 * The authors of one of the filters made a mistake when creating the rule.

-Advertisement creators don’t stay put, they’re constantly changing ways to implement ads.
-A website finds out that an ad was removed and inserts it back, bypassing protection.
-As a general rule, developers of such sites are testing new algorithms all the time on certain user groups, meanwhile all the rest receive ads where algorithms of the earlier versions were used (to which we’ve provided a solution).
-This makes it very difficult to find the reason, as we don't see new types of ads.
+* advertising reinjection.
+More details about this method can be found in our [blog] (https://adguard.com/ru/blog/ad-reinsertion.html).

 You can help us by filling out an application with examples of ads you faced with.
 To fill the application, please, use instructions for your OS.

 ## Report a website

 To report a re-insertion of an ad or incorrect displaying of a website, you need to:

-> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically(except for the screenshots, you'll have to make and attach them yourself).
+> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+Except for the screenshots, you'll have to make and attach them yourself.
 If you're using a [direct link](agrd.io/report), you’ll need to enter data manually.

 <a id="Windows"></a>